 Economic Environment(0 = best, 30 = worst)

-Internet access is unrestricted, although state monitoring of telecommunications systems is authorized, and by the end of 2011, 21 percent of the South African population had access to the internet.
-Access is expanding rapidly and more people have the option to access the internet from their mobile phones than from computers.
-However, the majority of the population is unable to benefit from internet access due to high costs and the fact that most content is in English, an obstacle for those who speak one of the 10 other official languages.
-However, there is now content in some local languages, especially on social-networking platforms.
+Internet access is unrestricted, although state monitoring of telecommunications systems is authorized.
+In 2012, 41 percent of the South African population had access to the internet.
+Access is expanding rapidly, and more people are able to reach the medium from mobile devices than from computers.
+However, the majority of the population is unable to benefit from internet access due to high costs and the fact that most content is in English, an obstacle for those who speak one of the country’s 10 other official languages.
+There is some content in local languages, especially on social-networking platforms.